ABOUT TEACHING IN HIGHER ED

 PROFESSOR OF BUSINESS & MANAGEMENT

 It started when I was around six years old.

 I used to “teach” in my room at home.
 The stuffed animals and dolls were my students.
 My bedroom door had a sign on it that read #208.
 My “name” was “Miss Monroe,” a tribute to the 1970s Charlie’s Angels…

 I have always wanted to teach.

 Fast forward to today.
-I teach as a university professor at a small, private, liberal arts university.
-My passion is in continually becoming more effective facilitating learning for my students, not to mention for the other professors I’m fortunate enough to get to connect with from all over the world through the Teaching in Higher Ed community.
+I teach as a university professor at Vanguard University: a small, private, liberal arts university in Orange County, California.
+I'm also dean of teaching and learning, which allows me to collaborate with other faculty toward improving all of our teaching.
+I’m also fortunate to get to coach faculty in my dean role and connect with faculty from all over the world through the Teaching in Higher Ed community.

 Much has changed since my childhood dream first emerged.
-Curiously, my office door once again reads #208 (some strange coincidence that gave me some confidence, years ago, that perhaps I was taking the right path when I accepted the offer to teach at my institution).
+Curiously, my office door was #208 for the first 15 years of my teaching (some strange coincidence that gave me some confidence, years ago, that perhaps I was taking the right path when I accepted the offer to teach at my institution).

 I'm married to my best friend and partner, Dave Stachowiak.
 Our paths first crossed while we were earning our MA degrees and we have been committed to learning, together, ever since.
 We have two young children who teach us both things on a daily basis.

 Bonni Stachowiak has limited availability to schedule paid Speaking Engagements or Workshops during 2020-2021.
 Review her popular speaking topics below and submit a speaking request to start the conversation.
 Thank you for your interest.

 The positives and perils of leveraging educational technology in our teaching